CiperProbe/ahk-scripts-for-funnies-and-trollies/README.md

 - ~~And verious other keybinds, but they are a secret you must find, unless you dig the files ;3~~

+### Remember that some Control's arent Accurate.
+Experiment with them, Just remember that F1-F4 are the majority of most of these scripts.

 ---

 There will be no updates or anything pre-released. (only when i feel like it >:3)